NethServer/nethsecurity-docs/port_forward.rst

   you can assign a port forward to a particular IP.
 This feature is valuable when dealing with complex network setups, ensuring that traffic directed to a specific public IP is forwarded correctly to the internal server.

 - **Access restriction**: Port forwards can be restricted to specific sources to enhance security.
-This can be done using the ``Restrict access to`` field, where IP addresses and CIDR blocks can be directly entered.
+This can be done using the ``Restrict access to`` field.
+The field accepts IP addresses, CIDR blocks or an object.

   Host set and domain set objects can also be used to further simplify and streamline management.
 .. note:: IP ranges are not supported, so host sets containing IP ranges cannot be used.